-Our overriding compensation philosophy for our senior managing directors and certain other employees is that compensation should be composed primarily of (a) annual cash payments tied to the performance of the applicable business unit(s) in which such employee works; (b) long-term carried interest tied to the performance of the investments made by the funds in the business unit in which such employee works or for which he or she has responsibility; (c) deferred equity awards reflecting the value of our common units; and (d) additional cash payments tied to extraordinary performance of such employee or other circumstances (for example, if there has been a change of role or responsibility).
+Our overriding compensation philosophy for our senior managing directors and certain other employees is that compensation should be composed primarily of (a) annual cash payments tied to the performance of the applicable business unit(s) in which such employee works, (b) performance interests (comprised of carried interest and incentive fee interests) tied to the performance of the investments made by the funds in the business unit in which such employee works or for which he or she has responsibility, (c) deferred equity awards reflecting the value of our common units, and (d) additional cash payments tied to extraordinary performance of such employee or other circumstances (for example, if there has been a change of role or responsibility).
 We believe base salary should represent a significantly lesser component of total compensation.
-We believe the appropriate combination of annual cash payments and long-term carried interest or deferred equity awards encourages our senior managing directors and other employees to focus on the underlying performance of our investment funds and objectives of our advisory clients, as well as the overall performance of the firm and interests of our common unitholders.
-To that end, the primary form of compensation to our senior managing directors and other employees who work in our carry fund operations is generally a combination of annual cash payments related to the performance of those carry fund operations and carried interest awards, while the primary form of compensation to our senior managing directors and other employees who do not work in our carry fund operations is generally a combination of annual cash payments tied to the performance of the applicable business unit in which such employee works and deferred equity awards which are a prescribed percentage of their annual cash payments under our Deferred Compensation Plan.
+We believe the appropriate combination of annual cash payments and performance interests or deferred equity awards encourages our senior managing directors and other employees to focus on the underlying performance of our investment funds and objectives of our advisory clients, as well as the overall performance of the firm and interests of our common unitholders.
+To that end, the primary form of compensation to our senior managing directors and other employees who work in our carry fund operations is generally a combination of annual cash payments related to the performance of those carry fund operations, carried interest or incentive fee interests, and deferred equity awards.
+Along the same lines, the primary form of compensation to our senior managing directors and other employees who do not work in our carry fund operations is generally a combination of annual cash payments tied to the performance of the applicable business unit in which such employee works and deferred equity awards which are generally a prescribed percentage of their annual cash payments under our Deferred Compensation Plan.

-Employees at higher total compensation levels are generally targeted to receive a greater percentage of their total compensation payable in participation in carried interest or deferred equity awards and a lesser percentage in cash compared to employees who are paid less.
-We believe that the proportion of compensation that is "at risk" (that is, carried interest and deferred equity awards) should increase as an employee's level of responsibility rises.
+Employees at higher total compensation levels are generally targeted to receive a greater percentage of their total compensation payable in participation in performance interests and deferred equity awards and a lesser percentage in cash compared to employees who are paid less.
+We believe that the proportion of compensation that is "at risk" (that is, performance interests and deferred equity awards) should increase as an employee's level of responsibility rises.
 In general, our named executive officers with the highest level of responsibility have the lowest percentage of their compensation fixed in the form of base salary and the highest percentage of their compensation at risk.